Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.0.md

 - **Citations:** CITATION.cff + `docs/citation.bib`.
 All figures link back to build scripts.

 ## Reference Implementations (living case studies)
 - **Waveframe v4.0 (cosmology):** Stress‑tests AWO on speculative theory under strict reproducibility.
-- **Customer Review Analytics:** End‑to‑end pipeline from raw text to decision‑grade insights with annotation standards.
 - **Societal Progress Simulator (planned):** Interactive model demonstrating AWO for simulation and UX.

 ## How to Use This Repo as a Template